bianlab/SPIS/README.md

 ```
 Then, segment the scene:
 ```
-python segementation.py
+python segmentation.py
 ```
 The pre-trained model we provide is trained on the WBC dataset, and it can only segment white blood cells.
-If you want to test SPIS on other segementation data, you need to retrain SPIS.
+If you want to test SPIS on other segmentation data, you need to retrain SPIS.
 First, remove the comment from line 191 in `net/UDLSSPI005_step1.py`.
 Then, put your training and testing data in the `data` folder and replace the original WBC dataset according to the original file structure.
 Then run  `trainUDL005_step1.py ` to start the first training stage.

 ```
 python trainUDL005_step1.py